SamuelLo1/Promptopia/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+This is a project that I have learned the basics of NextJS from and expanded upon with quality of life and enhancement features.
+The application is made to allow multiple users to share AI web prompts on a social media platform.

+Things that I added:
+  - Each post now has an AI response field which allows users to see the response in a modal that pops out
+  - The AI response formats code in proper syntax using reactSyntaxHighlighter
+  - Each post can be saved by a user and there is a saved page that shows all saved posts
+  - Added quality of life changes to each post including post creation date and time, and Toastify notifications